 Sunscreen + Moisturizer/ Foundation

 Mixing these products together seems like a tempting timesaver, but it’s not advised: you’re essentially breaking down the effectiveness of your sun protection by diluting it with makeup or other skincare products.
-Unless you’re already using a sunscreen with moisturising benefits like the Kicho Ultra Moisturizing Sun Cream, sunscreen should always be applied by itself at the end of the skincare routine.
+Unless you’re already using a sunscreen with moisturising benefits, sunscreen should always be applied by itself at the end of the skincare routine.
 You should also wait for a few minutes before applying any makeup on top so as to allow your sun protection to set and really penetrate the skin.